teschnei/Deeps-FFXI/README.md

 Monitor can be moved with shift+drag.

-Use /dps info <name> to zoom in on a particular character.
-Use /dps info to go back.

-When zooming in on a character, use /dps info <source name> to zoom in on a particular source, and /dps info to go back.
+Click bars to zoom in, right click to zoom out.

 Reset the meters with /dps reset.